Buy-a-Feature

 Summarize all your learning from this activity, and prioritize features on your product roadmap.

 Buy-a-feature activity could be the most powerful activity you can do when prioritizing features for your product.
-The best part, you can continuously do this throughout the year automatically for your customers with customer feedback tool like featureOS.
+The best part, you can continuously do this throughout the year automatically for your customers with customer feedback tool like FeatureOS.